-We specialize travertine cleaning as well as well as other stone and tile?
+We specialize in travertine cleaning as well as granite and tile.

 Whats on your floor?

 Tile, Granite, Marble,

 These flooring surfaces require specific cleaning methods.
 Some are almost bulletproof, and others your could scratch with your fingernail.